romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 *Version updated on 16/09/24*

+> NOTE: Figure size, figure numbers, citations/references, etc. are still to be adjusted.

 ## 1. Introduction

 The Cabo Ortegal Complex is known to the mantle community for its ultramafic massifs that preserve some of the best outcrops of pyroxenite among orogenic massifs worldwide (**Fig_layered-pyroxenites-1**).
 The main objective of this two-day excursion is to showcase some of these outcrops, which belong to the high-pressure (HP), high-temperature (HT) units, and get an overview of the geology of the complex.